 Importing and selling goods of widespread brands, such as Apple, Nike, Adidas, Samsung, or Sony, without obtaining a special permit from the trademark’s owner is illegal.
 Thus, it’s subjected to high financial penalties.
 Acquiring a license may be highly time-consuming and problematic.
 Moreover, it’s nearly impossible in the case of brands with designated exclusive distributors.

-One should always verify their Chinese supplier, even if your business partner claims to have permission to manufacture goods with a specific company’s logo.
+You should always verify their Chinese supplier, even if your business partner claims to have permission to manufacture goods with a specific company’s logo.
 At all times, an importer is responsible for obtaining permission to place goods on the market.
-You should remember that even if a product is manufactured in a Chinese factory, it’s later sent, e.g., to a company’s headquarters in the USA.
-Next, it’s distributed worldwide.
+You should remember that even if a product is manufactured in a Chinese factory, it’s later sent to a company’s headquarters in the USA (or another location).
+Then it’s distributed worldwide.

 If you want to buy an enormous amount of a branded product in China, you must do it via official distributors.
 However, their prices might not be beneficial for you.
 It’s also worth keeping in mind that the Chinese counterfeit market is extensive.
 If you somehow encounter some cheaper “branded” goods, they’re likely fake.
 They often closely resemble the original products and are of equal quality.
 Therefore, you must stay aware and verify your supplier to avoid getting scammed.

 When importing seasonal products, you should remember that time is crucial.
 Not many people are aware of the risks stemming from importing such goods.
 Importing from China is a long-term process that demands prior planning: finding a reliable supplier, inspecting a factory and products, and, most sensibly, ordering samples up to a few months before.